Skip to main content

 Great Area Attractions

-Life is fascinating in historic Washington.
-There are endless ideas for fun days and nights!
+Life in historic Washington offers endless opportunities for enriching days and vibrant nights!

-We organize daytrips to the various Smithsonian museums, catch ballgames at Nationals Park, and tour great historic sites.
-We check out shows at the Kennedy Center, Arena Stage, and the Shakespeare Theatre, to name a few of the many arts venues in the District.
+We organize day trips to Smithsonian museums, ballgames at Nationals Park, and tours of historical sites.
+Experience the cultural vibrancy of the Kennedy Center, Arena Stage, and the Shakespeare Theatre, among numerous other artistic venues within the District.

 The Old Soldiers’ Home